joelsonfoliveira/Stopwatch/README.md

 # Stopwatch

-Stopwatch to learn C# Functions, Thread, Sleep.
+Stopwatch to learn C# Functions, Thread, and Sleep.